 John Singer Sargent is one of art history’s most famous portrait painters.
 He was born in Italy to American parents and received his formal artistic training in Paris, where he quickly became successful at the all-important annual Salon.
-He soon began to receive commissions to paint socially important men, women, and families – first in France and later on in England and America.
-He also made oil and watercolor sketches of the people and places he encountered on his extensive, worldwide travels.
+Sargent soon began to receive commissions to paint socially important men, women, and families – first in France and later on in England and America.
+Additionally, he made oil and watercolor sketches of the people and places he encountered on his extensive worldwide travels.

-We encourage you to see portraits by John Singer Sargent reconstructed in photographs with Nicole Kidman!
+We encourage you to look at portraits by John Singer Sargent reconstructed in photographs with Nicole Kidman!